Seasonal Care: Weather-Related Tips For Adult Dogs

 Preventing Parasites

 While fleas and ticks may be less active during the fall, it's still important to remain vigilant in preventing parasite infestations.
-Continue using flea and tick prevention methods recommended by your veterinarian, and regularly inspect your dog for any signs of these pests.
+Continue using flea and tick prevention methods by your veterinarian, and regularly inspect your dog for any signs of these pests.
 With leaves falling, be cautious of foxtails and other plant materials that can become lodged in your dog's ears, nose, or paws.
 Regularly brushing your dog's coat can help remove any debris and reduce the risk of potential problems.

 Year-Round Care

-Maintaining a Balanced Diet
+Maintaining a Balanced

-your dog a balanced and nutritious diet is fundamental for their overall health and well-being.
+Feeding your dog a balanced and nutritious diet is fundamental for their overall health and well-being.
 Consult with your veterinarian to determine the appropriate type and amount of food for your dog's specific needs.
 Provide fresh water at all times and monitor their eating habits to ensure they are maintaining a healthy weight.
 Avoid giving them table scraps or human food, as certain ingredients can be harmful to dogs.

 Regular Vet Check-ups